Back to the guides

 This is the single highest-impact change.
 Before you speak, take one second -- literally one second -- and answer this question internally: "What is the one thing I want them to walk away with?"

 The hard part is resisting the impulse to fill the gap instantly when a question is directed at you.
 Breathe.
 Find the point.
 Then speak.
 What comes out will be a different animal entirely.
+If that one-second pause feels impossible because your mind goes blank, our guide on how to think faster when speaking covers retrieval techniques that help.

 Lead with the conclusion